dreamVaux/codingTasks/2. conditional-directory-creator/README.md

 # Conditional Directory Creator

-This repository contains a batch file named `ifExample.bat` which is designed to demonstrate conditional directory creation on a Windows system.
+This repository contains a shell script named `ifExample.sh` which is designed to demonstrate conditional directory creation on a macOS system.

 ## Description

-The `ifExample.bat` script provides a simple example of using conditional statements in a batch file to manage directories based on certain conditions.
+The `ifExample.sh` script provides a simple example of using conditional statements in a shell script to manage directories based on certain conditions.
 Specifically, it:
 - Checks for the existence of a directory named `new_folder`.
 - Creates a directory named `if_folder` if `new_folder` exists.
 - Uses an if-else structure to create a directory named `hyperionDev` if `if_folder` exists, or creates `new-projects` otherwise.